Asia (Roman province)

-The Asia (Ἀσία) was a Roman province covering most of western Anatolia, which was created following the Roman Republic's annexation of the Attalid Kingdom in 133 BC.
+Asia (Ἀσία) was a Roman province covering most of western Asia Minor (Anatolia, Turkey), which was created following the Roman Republic's annexation of the Attalid Kingdom in 133 BC.
 After the establishment of the Roman Empire by Augustus, it was the most prestigious senatorial province and was governed by a proconsul.
 That arrangement endured until the province was subdivided in the fourth century AD.

 The province was one of the richest of the Empire and was at peace for most of the Imperial period.
 It contained hundreds of largely self-governing Greek city-states, who competed fiercely with one another for status, through appeals to the Imperial authorities and the cultivation of prestigious cultural institutions such as festival games, religious cults, and oratory.

 Geography

 The province of Asia originally consisted of the territories of Mysia, the Troad, Aeolis, Lydia, Ionia, Caria, and the land corridor through Pisidia to Pamphylia.
 The Aegean islands, with the exception of Crete, were part of the province of Asia.
 The western part of Phrygia was added to Asia in 116 BC.
-Lycaonia was added before 100 BC while the area around Cibyra was added in 82 BC.
+Lycaonia was added before 100 BC, while the area around Cibyra was added in 82 BC.
 The southeast region of Asia province was later reassigned to the province of Cilicia.
 During the Empire, the province of Asia was bounded by Bithynia to the north, Lycia to the south, and Galatia to the east.